Community Arts Grants

 - Projects that employ artists from historically excluded communities, especially those marginalized on race, geographic location, and ethnicity.

-- Projects that engage historically excluded or otherwise underserved communities.
+- Projects that engage historically excluded communities.

 - Projects from first-time applicants.